zendesk/marcie-tickets-assignment/README.md

     * Zendesk Username
     * Zendesk Password/API token

-2. After you get these details, set the following environment variables in your .env file or system environment:
+2. After you get these details, set the following environment variables in your system environment (Environment Variables in Intellij Idea):

     ```
     export SUBDOMAIN=your_zendesk_subdomain